MaitreyaKadam/MaitreyaKadam/README.md

 - 🌏 Based in Melbourne, Australia

 ## What I Do 🚀
+- Forecasting & Predictive Modelling: Developing and Validating ML models using Python to forecast key business metrics, predict outcomes in the world of sports and drive informed decision-making.
 - Data Analytics & Insights: Extracting insights from messy data, validating integrity, and delivering actionable insights that drive smarter designs.
 - Dashboard Design: Building intuitive, impact-driven dashboards using Python, Streamlit, and PowerBI to make data accessible and engaging.
 - Data Storytelling: Translating Complex findings into clear narrative for technical and non-technical audiences alike.